 Also Read: Know the Best Time to Visit Shimla

-Points to note about holidaying in Shimla
+Points to Note About Holidaying in Shimla

 Now that you have decided on when to visit Shimla and proceeded to book your tickets and accommodation, do note the following about having a safe and hassle-free Shimla vacation:

-Pack right: Whether you visit Shimla in the summer or another season, it is always better to be prepared for a sudden drop in temperatures.
+Whether you visit Shimla in the summer or another season, it is always better to be prepared for a sudden drop in temperatures.
 The mercury often dips at higher altitudes, and you will feel the chill wind when you go hiking, or visit mountain points.
 Carry a fleece-lined jacket, a beanie to protect your head and ears, and stout walking boots with a rubber sole.
 You should carry motion sickness tablets, as the winding roads can make you feel sick.
 Also, the sunlight may not be hot but it is quite bright, so carry your sunglasses, sunscreen lotion and a hat.

-Be friendly: Shimla sees tourists from around the world, and residents are glad to offer custom to all.
+Shimla sees tourists from around the world, and residents are glad to offer custom to all.
 You are expected to be friendly and polite wherever you go, and with whoever you interact with.
 From the reception staff at your restaurant to the Shimla travel guide you book, and from the shopkeepers you speak with or a random person you ask directions from, you will go a long way with a smile and good manners.
 Look up a good Shimla travel guide book to learn some stock phrases like ‘Please’, ‘Thank you’, ‘Excuse me’ and ‘You’re welcome’ in the local language.

-Women, be careful: Though Shimla sees a lot of solo travellers, many of them women, there have been stray incidents of women being vulnerable to cheating or assault.
+Though Shimla sees a lot of solo travellers, many of them women, there have been stray incidents of women being vulnerable to cheating or assault.
 Though nobody targets women here on account of their nationality or the way they dress, it helps to steer clear of mobs, unlit alleys and tourist points after dark.
 We caution you against hiring a car for solitary drives after dark.
 Always keep your navigation maps switched on your phone to check where the driver is taking you, and keep your valuable belongings (cash, money, cards) in a sling next to your skin (wear it under your shirt or dress).
 Don’t accept offers to go see unknown places with people you just met, or go back to somebody’s hotel for drinks.
 Also, do not leave your food and drinks unattended when sharing a table with strangers at a Shimla restaurant.

-Make a list of places to see: Based on how long you are staying in Shimla, you must draw up an itinerary for things to do and places to see.
+Based on how long you are staying in Shimla, you must draw up an itinerary for things to do and places to see.
 It can be quite an exhaustive list, because there is so much to explore in this charming hill town!
 We’ve included a list of places you can explore in the following section, but bear in mind that you must list only those places you are really interested in seeing, and how far they are from each other and your resort.
 Make sure that you conclude every day’s sightseeing by 5 pm, because you should not drive back in the dark on winding roads.

-Haggle when shopping: Though prices for most things you buy at Mall Road or other popular bazaars are quite competitive, some items like wooden artefacts, locally made sweaters, etc. may be priced higher.
+Though prices for most things you buy at Mall Road or other popular bazaars are quite competitive, some items like wooden artefacts, locally made sweaters, etc. may be priced higher.
 Prices are demanded with the assumption that tourists will pay more for things that are not available elsewhere.
 Be sure to haggle if you feel the price is too high, and take a round of all the shops first to find the one selling the best stuff.
 Some Shimla travel guides have a general list of prices for different categories of goods, so refer to it before venturing out.
 This is our most important tip: Don’t take shopping suggestions from taxi drivers or tour guides – they always recommend places that give them a commission per customer, but without the promise of a discount for you.

 Also Read: The best tips to get the most out of Shimla tourism